TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

     <img src="figures/Conflicts1.PNG" alt="Example Image" width="650">
 </figure>

 In this case there are two conflicted files.
-GitHub Desktop is suggesting to resolve the changes in VS Code.
-Click on `Open in Visual Studio Code`.
+GitHub Desktop is suggesting to resolve the changes in VS Code (in that case have a look at the section treating VS Code).
+By clicking on the small downwards arrow you can also solve the conflict directly in GitHub Desktop by choosing the branch of the file you want to keep.

 <figure align="center">
     <img src="figures/Conflicts2.PNG" alt="Example Image" width="650">